The River Gods: Kinship of the Remy, Science and History meet Mythology and Legend.

 Ra is Adam

-Atum whose Hebrew name is "Adam," was worsihpped in Ancient Egypt
+Atum whose Hebrew name is "Adam," was worshipped in Ancient Egypt

-(Amun/AtumAmen/Amen-RA) as the God of Gods, and as the First God to to Manifest in Flesh on Earth and also as the King of Kings and Conquering Lion.
+(Amun/AtumAmen/Amen-RA) as the God of Gods, and as the First God to to Manifest in Flesh on Earth.

 Rem ( "to weep"), also Rem-Rem, Remi, or Remi the Weeper, who lives in Rem-Rem, the realm of weeping was a fish god in Egypt who fertilized the land with his tears, producing both vegetation and the reptiles He is assumed to be the personification of Ra's tears.